mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 ## What do you have to do to enable the detection of the @Aspect annotation?
 What does @EnableAspectJAutoProxy do?

 ### Why do you want to use `@Aspect`?

 Reduce duplication of pointcut expression.
 Aspect allows you define the pointcut once and then reference it every time you need it.
-The `@Pointcut` annotation defines a reusable pointcut within an `@AspectJ` aspect.
+The `@Pointcut` annotation defines a reusable pointcut within an `@Aspect` aspect.

-After you have an **Aspect** class that contains a list of methods annotated with **@Pointcut**, you want to wire it as a Spring Bean.
+After you have an **AspectJ** class that contains a list of methods annotated with **@Pointcut**, you want to wire it as a Spring Bean.
+Each of the methods in a `@Aspect` class can become an advice.
 If you’re using JavaConfig, you can turn on auto-proxying by applying the `@EnableAspectJAutoProxy` annotation at the class level of the configuration class.

+### To enable annotation support in the Spring IoC container

+1. you have to add `@EnableAspectJAutoProxy` to one of your configuration classes.

+2. To apply AOP, Spring creates proxies
+    - by default it creates **JDK dynamic proxies**, which are interface-based.
+    - It’s possible to create proxies by relying on **CGLIB**.
+To enable CGLIB, you need to set the attribute `proxyTargetClass=true` on the `@EnableAspectJAutoProxy` annotation.

-**In order to use aspect in Spring App:**
+**Details of using aspect in Spring App:**

 1. `spring-aop` as a dependency